 Specifically designed for individuals with physical and/or cognitive challenges, the field is made with a rubberized surface that is fully wheelchair accessible.
 Bases and pitching mounds are painted onto the surface so that there are no raised obstacles and the dugouts are enlarged to accommodate wheelchairs and other apparatus.

 PHASE 2: Pavilion with fully accessible ADA-compliant restrooms and concession stands

-Adjacent to the field will be a 34’ x 104’ pavilion, encompassing a 30’ x 36’ structure containing fully accessible ADA-compliant restrooms and concession stands.
-The pavilion will provide cover from inclement-weather and shade, and will feature wheelchair accessible picnic tables to create a truly inclusive space where families can enjoy a meal, engage in organized recreation activities or use the field to play team sports such as flag football, basketball or soccer.
+Adjacent to the field is a new concession building.
+Encompassing the building is a structure containing fully accessible ADA-compliant restrooms and concession stands.
+Additionally there is a pavilion will provide cover from inclement-weather and shade, and has 12 wheelchair accessible picnic tables (Created and designed by the Webster Schroeder Geo-Tech Class) to create a truly inclusive space where families can enjoy a meal, engage in organized recreation activities or use the field to play team sports such as flag football, baseball or soccer.